-- Meet the income eligibility requirements. - Own a vehicle valued at \$25,000 or less. - A good driving record is defined as follows: - ⚠ You did not have more than one accident that was your fault. - ⚠ There was no injury or death in the accident. - ⚠ You had no more than one point for a felony or moving violation, such as speeding. - For more information, go to: www.mylowcostauto.com or call 1-866-602-8861.
+- Have a good driving record.
+This means that in the last 3 years: - You did not have more than one accident that was your fault. - ▲ There was no injury or death in the accident. - You had no more than one point for a moving violation, such as speeding. - Have been continuously licensed to drive for 3 years. - For more information, go to www.mylowcostauto.com or call 1-866-602-8861.

-Risk Driving Record
+If You Have a High-Risk Driving Record